Seven Design Tips to Make a Small Space Appear Larger

 Mirror, Mirror on the Wall

-Any discussion of small space needs to include the idea of using mirrors, as they are the easiest and quickest answer to creating a sense of openness.
+Any discussion of a small space needs to include the idea of using mirrors, as they are the easiest and quickest way to create a sense of openness.
 Not only do mirrors reflect loads of light, but they also reflect the view, which tricks the eye into perceiving more space.
-Whether it’s using mirrored tiles as a kitchen back splash or leaning an over-sized, full length mirror against a wall, this is a simple solution to making a space appear sizeable.
+Whether it’s using mirrored tiles as a kitchen back splash or leaning an over-sized, full-length mirror against a wall, this is a simple solution to making a space appear larger than it is.

 The Magic of Multi-Function

 Even tiny rooms can be fully functional when designed with furniture that serves several purposes.
-Effective methods to simplify a space are Murphy beds, ottomans that also act as storage or a desk that can be hidden when not in use.
+Effective methods to simplify a space are Murphy beds, ottomans that also act as storage, or a mobile desk that can be hidden when not in use.

 Ditch the Drapes